UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 The configuration settings are at the top.
 The QT GUI Sinks for the Tx and Rx signals are shown in the middle on the left and right, respectively.
 The only non-default configuration in the image above is that the average setting for the FFT is set to 10 in order to clean up the image and show a less variable result (i.e., compared to what you see when observing the FFT without averaging).
 The bottom two figures show the selectable Tx signals (i.e., baseline BPSK or two BPSK signals with FDM) in time domain and frequency domain.

 In the figure above, the source signal (i.e., the signal that is being sent over-the-air) is set as the single BPSK signal, and the Tx/Rx QT GUI sinks are set to observe the frequency display.
-From this static observation, we can make the following observations:
+From this fixed configuration, we can make the following observations:
 * The observable frequency range is from 905MHz to 925MHz since we are using a sample rate of 20MHz and a center frequency of 915MHz.
 * The received signal has lower peak power and is more noisy across the observable spectrum range.
 * The main lobe of our signal (i.e., between the nulls at 914MHz and 916Mhz) has a bandwidth of 2MHz, or twice the 1MHz signal frequency (i.e., symbol rate).
-* Each of the side lobes have a width of 1MHz, and the power of each side lobe decreases as we look further away from the main lobe.
+* Each of the side lobes have a width of 1MHz (equal to the symbol rate), and the power of each side lobe decreases as we look further away from the main lobe.

 Adjusting the Tx/Rx center frequency and gain settings should reiterate some of our observations from the previous section of this chapter.
 More specifically:
 * Changing the Tx center frequency should move the location of the signal's main lobe in the RX frequency display, but the range in the Rx frequency display should remain consistent.